nanoengineer/teknobyen-appen/README.md

 # teknobyen-appen
-The Teknobyen App for Android/iOS
+The Teknobyen App for Android/iOS and Windows PC/Mobile